 - iii.
 For curb-opening inlets, including curb-opening inlets in combination inlets, the clear space in that curb opening, or each individual clear space if the curb opening has two or more clear spaces, shall have an area of no more than seven (7.0) square inches, or be no greater than two (2.0) inches across the smallest dimension. - 2.
-The standard in A.1. above does not apply: - i.
+The standard in subsection a.1. above does not apply: - i.
 Where each individual clear space in the curb opening in existing curbopening inlet does not have an area of more than nine (9.0) square inches; - ii.
-Where the municipality agrees that the standards would cause inadequate hydraulic performance that could not practicably be overcome by using additional or larger storm drain inlets;
+Where the municipality agrees that the standards would cause inadequate hydraulic performance that could not practicably be overcome by using additional or larger storm drain inlets; - iii.

-- iii.
 Where flows from the water quality design storm as specified in N.J.A.C.
 7:8 are conveyed through any device (e.g., end of pipe netting facility, manufactured treatment device, or a catch basin hood) that is designed, at a minimum, to prevent delivery of all solid and floatable materials that could not pass through one of the following: - a.
 A rectangular space four and five-eighths (4.625) inches long and one and one-half (1.5) inches wide (this option does not apply for outfall netting facilities); or - b.
-A bar screen having a bar spacing of 0.5 inches.
+A bar screen having a bar spacing of 0.5 inches. - iv.
+Where flows are conveyed through a trash rack that has parallel bars with one-inch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm as specified in N.J.A.C.
+7:8; or